martingehrke/events_wallpaper/README.md

 You need to create a recipe of the MAKER type at https://ifttt.com/maker with the event_name of change_wallpaper.
 It then needs to take the url in value1 to update your android wallpaper.

 You need to create a cron job that runs probably first thing in the morning 1AM or so, when you are sleeping but have wifi on.

+**TODO:**
+* move ifttt api key to separate file
+* use proper flags for options
+* handle duplicate dates sanely, instead of ignoring